StackVista/stackstate-docs/configure/security/authentication/keycloak.md

 The KeyCloak specific values can be obtained from the client configuration in KeyCloak.

-Finally make sure that the roles users can have in Keycloak are mapped to the correct subjects in StackState using the `guestGroups`, `powerUserGroups` or `adminGroups` settings.
+Finally make sure that the roles users can have in Keycloak are mapped to the correct subjects in StackState using the `guestGroups`, `powerUserGroups` or `adminGroups` settings; see also the [default roles](../rbac/rbac_permissions.md#predefined-roles).
 More roles can be created as well.
-See the [RBAC roles](../rbac/rbac_roles.md) documentation for the details.
+See the [RBAC](../rbac/role_based_access_control.md) documentation for the details.